ISS recommends two Icahn nominees for Forest board

 ISS appeared to agree with much of Icahn’s assessment, saying that based on total return to shareholders, Forest has underperformed peers over the three-, five- and 10-year periods leading up to this contest, with the underperformance more pronounced in the last three years as patent expirations on key products approached.

-Forest executives have said the company has a diverse pipeline of new drugs to replace revenue it will lose to generic versions of Lexapro and its Alzheimer’s drug Namenda.
+Forest executives say the company has prepared a diverse pipeline of new drugs to replace revenue it will lose to generic versions of Lexapro and its Alzheimer’s drug Namenda.
 It has described Icahn’s nominees as “a weak and conflicted slate that simply does not measure up to Forest’s incumbent directors.”

 ISS, however, said Ninivaggi and Legault possess skills needed to help Forest meet the challenge of trying to bring a diverse portfolio of experimental drugs to market while facing steep declines in sales of its flagship products.